 Operating a vehicle without owner’s consent is a serious charge in Wisconsin.
 Sometimes called grand theft auto in other jurisdictions, this charge focuses on stealing a vehicle from someone else.
-Importantly, while this charge is not called carjacking, one version of operating without owner’s consent mirrors that charge.
-This might sound confusing, but it isn’t.
-Different jurisdictions call different crimes different names.
-Wisconsin law does not include anything titled carjacking.
+Prior to May 2023, this statute also included subsections that described a law called carjacking.
+Now, a separate statute, section 943.342 of the Wisconsin Statutes, describes that crime.

-Either way, the criminal defense attorneys at Van Severen Law Office have a significant amount of experience defending criminal charges involving vehicles and property.
-Frequently these charges are felony-level, with the potential for significant prison sentences.
+The criminal defense attorneys at Van Severen Law Office, S.C. have a significant amount of experience defending criminal charges involving stolen vehicles and property.
+Frequently these charges are felony-level and have the potential for significant prison sentences.
+This is especially the case when the media, public, and lawmakers all take serious stands against crimes involving vehicles.
 We recognize how serious these charges are, and we dedicate 100% of our practice to defending individuals just like you.

 If you’re facing a charge for operating a vehicle without owner’s consent, contact our law firm immediately.
 We offer free, one-hour initial consultations to individuals facing criminal charges.
-Call (414) 270-0202 to begin speaking with our firm and to set up your consultation.
+You can reach us 24/7 at (414) 270-0202.

 A few definitions are important in understanding this crime.

 Importantly, a person may drive/operate a vehicle without the owner’s consent even though the owner consented to the original taking.
-Broken down, this is the kind of situation where an individual borrows another’s car.
+This is the kind of situation where an individual borrows another’s car.
 If I keep that car longer than you agreed to, I’m committing a crime.
-Your Milwaukee criminal defense attorneys will discuss the criminal elements of the offense at your initial consultation.
+Our criminal defense attorneys will discuss the criminal elements of the offense at your initial consultation.

 Each criminal case is different, and each criminal case requires a different defense.
 At the initial consultation with your criminal defense lawyer, we’ll discuss possible defenses to your case.
 Sometimes we’ll have motions to file.
 Other times we’ll be looking to take your case to jury trial.
 Finally, sometimes cases resolve via plea negotiations.